 One of the smart features of the Green Star is that the cutting edges vary along the length of the augers.
 They mimic the different sets of teeth in the human jaw, combining sharp edges with larger ridges.

 This juicer can handle anything from carrots to wheatgrass and anything in between!

-Our favorite feature of the Green Star is the pressure adjustment knob, which helps you cater the motor and augers to the produce you’re juicing.
-It saves motor strain, and means you won’t have to work as hard feeding produce through.
+Our favorite feature of the Green Star is the pressure adjustment knob, which helps you cater the motor and augers to the product you’re juicing.
+It saves motor strain and means you won’t have to work as hard feeding produce through.